 -

-For a rental agreement for living space (both apartments and rooms).
+With a rental agreement for residential housing (both apartments and rooms).

 -

-Also for temporary contracts, as long as they are not unjustly or unfairly drafted.
+Also with temporary contracts, as long as they are not improperly or unfairly drafted.

 -

-In disputes over deposit, service costs or rent.
+In disputes about the deposit, service charges, or rent.

-⚠️ Exception: short stay contracts that are not legally considered as “rent” (for example hotels), do not offer tenant protection.
+⚠️ Exception: short-stay contracts that are not legally considered “rent” (for example, hotels) do not provide tenant protection.

 -

 Expat in Amsterdam: was pressured to leave within 2 weeks.
-The judge ruled that the landlord did not adhere to the rules; the expat received tenant protection.
+The judge ruled that the landlord did not follow the rules; the expat was granted tenant protection.

 -

-Expat couple in Rotterdam: was imposed a deposit of 3 months.
+Expat couple in Rotterdam: was required to pay a security deposit of 3 months.
 This was reduced to 2 months because the deposit was excessive.

 -

 International student in Utrecht: received a rent increase of 15%.
-The judge ruled that this was in violation of the rent regulations.
+The judge ruled that this was in violation of the rental price regulations.

 Your rights as an expat